Research Groups

 PhD

-Fabienne is a FNRS research associate.
-She investigates the molecular mechanisms underpinning the differentiation of CD4+ T cell subsets and the relationships between cell metabolism and immune response.
+Fabienne is a FNRS senior research associate.
+She investigates the molecular mechanisms underpinning the differentiation of T cell subsets and immune response in healthy liver, in the context of hepatocarcinoma, or during immune checkpoint blockade treatments.

 PhD Student